heremaps/gluecodium/docs/lime_idl.md

 Any square-brackets link that does not resolve into a web link is treated as a link to some IDL element, e.g. `[Mode]`.

+When referring to a function, you can also optionally mention its signature (list of parameter types, but not the return type), e.g. `[Processor.process(Mode,String)]`.
+This way you can refer to a specific overload of an overloaded function.
+Please note the lack of whitespace after a comma between parameters.

 When referring to a property element, you can also specifically refer to its getter or its setter by adding `.get` or `.set` suffix respectively, e.g. `[Processor.secretDelegate.set]`.